jadebono/DLT5141/html/html_exercises.md

 ## `Question 8 - Create and link your css file`

 Create your css file in your root folder and link it in the head element just above the title element.
+For now keep the css file empty.

 Hints: